 In addition to Rule G5, selection will be on the basis of academic performance as determined by a ranking system.
 Working experience will be an added advantage for those students not applying directly from the BTech.
-(Approved by Senate Rules Comm wef 2014/10)

 Students must have their research proposal and ethics approved, and their field work completed within the first year of registration.
 Failure to comply will result in exclusion from the programme unless there are extenuating circumstances.